Kitchen Renovations Gold Coast

 - Do you need a separate butlers pantry, storage etc from the kitchen?

-You could extend the home at the rear or side of your home to gain extra space; in a terraced house, a side return extension might be all you need to be able to create the kitchen of your dreams.
+Your kitchen extension could be located at the rear or side of your home to gain extra space; in a terraced house, a side return extension might be all you need to be able to create the kitchen of your dreams.

-Before you undertake any home renovation/extension it is important you have all council approvals/permits before you begin to avoid slowing down the process later.
+Before you undertake any home renovation or extension it is important to have all the relevant council approvals/permits before you begin to avoid slowing down the process later.

 Extending to the rear of your property?
 No extension should overly compromise the garden, so try to strike a balance between creating a workable space indoors and retaining as much outdoor space as possible.
-A good architect can help and advise you with this, it’s also a good idea to view properties with extensions to see what you like and what you don’t.
+A good architect can help and advise you on this, it’s also a great idea to view properties with extensions to see what you like and what you don’t.

 If you want access to the garden and privacy, the kitchen is most likely to be at the rear or side of the house.
 If possible, it should be accessible from your main hallway and not through another room.
 Ideally, this transition should be as seamless as possible, something which can be achieved by good layout planning, and matching interior detailing and materials, including flooring and skirting boards, for example.

-You may be able to achieve the best space possible by remodelling the existing interior layout, perhaps removing internal walls to link two rooms together, or by converting and linking an integral garage.
+You may be able to achieve the best space possible by remodelling the existing interior layout, perhaps removing internal walls to link two rooms together, or by linking and converting and the garage.